sous-chefs/pyenv/README.md

 # pyenv Chef Cookbook

+This cookbook is aimed to support chef-client v12.9 or beyond.
+If you have an older version, please use `v0.1.4` tag.

 Manages installation of multiple Python versions via [pyenv](https://github.com/yyuu/pyenv).
 Also provides a set of lightweight resources and providers.